-- ✓ Bachelor of Science Degree

-- ✓ A GPA of 2.5 (on a 4.0 scale) for the last degree earned.
-A 3.0 or higher (on a 4.0 scale) is preferred.

-- ✓ If applicant's first language, or language of instruction, is not English, English proficiency examination scores are required.
+- Bachelors of Science Degree or equivalent in a related field. - Minimum 2.5 GPA on a 4.0 scale.
+A 3.0 or higher (on a 4.0 scale) is preferred. - If applicant's first language, or language of instruction, is not English, English proficiency examination scores are required.
 Test of English as a Foreign Language (TOEFL) minimum scores are 550 (paper-based) or 213 (computer-based) or 79 (internet-based).
 The International English Language Testing System (IELTS) minimum score required is 6.5.
-The PTE Academic minimum score required is 53.

-- ✓ Interview with JPU representative

-- ✓ Personal statement

-- ✓ Three Letters of Reference
+The PTE Academic minimum score required is 53. - Calculus 2 semesters -- Not a requirement for admission, but must be taken prior to, or concurrently with graduate program courses. - Application - Official Transcripts from all institutions of higher learning - Curriculum vitae/Resume - 3 Letters of reference that attest to academic and professional achievements. - English proficiency test scores (if applicable) - Application fee of \$35.00 (non-refundable) - Interview with JPU representative